Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 ## Executive Summary

-This report documents untested edge cases in the OpShin compiler code base identified through manual code review.
+This report documents 9 edge cases across the OpShin compiler codebase and test suite, identified through manual code review.
+Each case highlights a gap in either functionality coverage or robustness in the current implementation of the language.

-We also aim to provide actionable strategies to resolve these issues that can be applied to future iterations of the language.
+For each edge case, we have provided actionable strategies, such as expanding test coverage, improving type-checking logic, and refining error handling.
+Implementing these changes will enhance OpShin’s reliability, improve the developer experience, and strengthen its overall readiness for production-level smart contract development.

-### Scope
+## Scope

 We took the following approach to list the edge cases: